-The Department of Nutrition, Dietetics, and Hospitality Management offers online graduate studies leading to a Master's degree in Nutrition with HRMT option.
+The Department of Nutrition, Dietetics, and Hospitality Management offers online graduate studies leading to a Master's degree in Hospitality Management.
 This program is designed for busy professionals willing to earn a degree in their free time in their own locale, allowing individuals to balance educational objectives with work and family commitment.
-The combination of a non-thesis option in HRMT and the distance learning program allows Auburn University to reach out to industry and personnel by extending classrooms beyond the confines of campus.
-This program is currently offered only to US domestic students.
+The combination of a non-thesis Hospitality Management degree and the distance learning program allows Auburn University to reach out to industry and personnel by extending classrooms beyond the confines of campus.
 The program offers an interesting blend of theoretical and applied courses created to keep students abreast of current management thinking and practice.
 Particular emphasis is placed on the concepts of informed decision-making, problem solving, and hospitality management in an international business context.

 About the Program

-The Program of Study for this non-thesis track with option in HRMT is consistent with the traditional campus-based program.
+The Program of Study for this non-thesis track is consistent with the traditional campus-based program.
 The MS degree requires a minimum of 33 semester hours.
-In lieu of a thesis, an industry-based research project approved by the student's committee will be required.
-The student will receive five credits under NTRI 7986 (Non-Thesis Research) for work on the project.
-After completion, the project will be written in a scholarly manner and presented to the student’s advisory committee.
-Typically, this non-thesis track will require one day on campus where the student will present their project to fellow graduate students and the faculty.
+In lieu of a thesis, an industry-based project approved by the student's major professor/supervisory committee will be required.
+The student will receive four credits under HOSP 7986 (Non-Thesis Research) for work on the project.
+Typically, this non-thesis track can be completed entirely online.